Build R with OpenBLAS and OpenMP support on MacOS 10.14 (Mojave)

 Install packages

-Open R and install packages like normal using install.packages()
+Open R and install packages like normal using install.packages().
+I

-would recommend using the option, dependencies = TRUE
+would recommend using the option, dependencies = TRUE, if you want

 to make sure everything is compiled correctly.